 Should you view a home before making a bid?

-Ways to prepare for a home touring
+Tips to prepare for a home tour

 - Make a list.
 Home-hunting can be so exciting, that prospective buyers forget about features they actually want.
 It’s always good to make a list of everything you’re looking for in a property beforehand and refer back to it during your viewing.

 - Do a drive-by.
 Driving through a neighborhood will give you a good impression of what life is like there, and sometimes this is enough to tell if the property is for you or not.
-Our Localize experts would recommend doing a drive-by during the day and during the night to monitor noise levels, safety, and traffic.
+Localize experts would recommend doing a drive-by during the day and during the night to monitor noise levels, safety, and traffic.

 - Take a friend.
 Two eyes are always better than one, especially when it comes to spotting any potential issues around the house.
-Plus, nothing works better than a good-cop bad-cop scenario if you want to negotiate a good price.

 - Bring your camera.
 Take as many photos as you can during your visit, so you have a visual reminder of what you’ve seen.
 With a mixture of closeups and wide-angle photos, you’ll be able to relive your viewing as often as you want to make sure it’s the property for you.